bike - brakes

 Disk brakes avoid that problem.
 And they look great.

-But outside the Great Dividing Range, (along the east coast), and a few other bumpy locations, Tasmania and south west Western Australia, the Australian landscape is undulating rather than hilly.
+But outside the Great Dividing Range (along the east coast), and a few other bumpy locations, Tasmania and south west Western Australia, the Australian landscape is undulating rather than hilly.

-Stopping power then may not be the over-riding issue for brakes.
+Stopping power, then, may not be the overriding issue for brakes.

-Disc brakes have some negatives though.
+Disc brakes have some negatives, though.

-Then again discs require specialised rack fixings which can be much weaker than the type used with rim brakes.
+Then again, discs require specialised rack fixings which can be much weaker than the type used with rim brakes.
 The bottom attachment points on the racks are the weak point.
 Why?
 The racks need to clear the disks and have a different and weaker attachment system.
 These type of racks can break more readily when the weight of the panniers is jumping up and down on many kilometres of rough roads.

 Hydraulic brakes?
 Make sure you know how to service them yourself and have all the spares you may need.
 You can guarantee no one else will.